-Selective: not exhaustive description of all and any data; significant: seeks basic universal structures; Eidetic, Wesensschau, Aristotle's "parts of the form," in Metaph., Z./1.e.
-Book Z/
+Selective: not exhaustive description of all and any data; significant: seeks basic universal structures; Eidetic, Wesensschau, Aristotle's "parts of the form." in Metaph., Z. 1.e.
+Book 7/

-Takes time, effort: not first bright idea, Zbut7calls for scrutiny, penetration, contrasts, tests; may have to overcome spontaneous tendentiousness, systematic oversight, cormon over-simplification, preconceptions arising from "scientific", "philosophic", or other sources.
+Aristotle's "parts of the form," in Metaph., 2,/1.e.
+Book 7/ Takes time, effort; not first bright idea, Zbat/calls for scrutiny, penetration, contrasts, tests; may have to overcome spontaneous tendentiousness, systematic oversight, cormon over-simplification, preconceptions arising from "scientific", "philosophic", or other sources.